juntao/arenztopia/content/news/Issue 44.md

 ## Book Recommendation
 By Sam-Louis Alrocaet

 Today we recommend the excellent Five Kingdoms series by Brandon Mull.
 The series follows the fantastical adventures of a boy named Cole as he explores the Five Kingdoms, a magical realm full of dangers.
-THe series is captivating, descriptive, and really just plain awesome.
+The series is captivating, descriptive, and really just plain awesome.

 ## Poetry
 By Lorenzo Avila